juicy-g/jekyll-srcset-hook/README.md

 # Jekyll-srcset-hook

-A Jekyll plugin to add srcset and sizes attributes to images without Liquid tags.
+A Jekyll plugin to add srcset and sizes attributes to images without using Liquid tags.

 This plugin is intended to be used with media libraries in the cloud like ImageKit.